Stuycs-K/final-project-9-cailiangd-mad/README.md

 ## Overview
 We've created a circuit simulator that returns the total charge of the circuit as well as that of individual components; you are allowed to add and remove components.
 ## Instructions
+#Mouse
-4 Buttons Along Top From Left to Right
+4 On Screen Buttons From Left to Right
 - 4 part circle
   - Allows you to move between run mode and edit mode.
   - You can only edit current components and their connections in edit mode.